Skip to main content

 Study the PDF below (for academic use only)

-Visual Language and Grammar PDF
+Visual language, elements, and grammar PDF

 At its core, visual grammar is comprised of fundamental elements like line, shape, colour, texture, space, and typography.
 These are the basic building blocks that visual creators assemble and organise using principles like emphasis, contrast, composition, size, proportion, balance, and lighting.
 Just as words are assembled following the syntactical rules of language, visuals are constructed by purposefully arranging and relating these elemental units.